CS 105 I -

 IT PROJECT MANAGEMENT

 This course is focused on project management principles and practices for the information systems and technology profession.
-Cross-listed: None.
-Offered: No Information Provided.
-Prerequisite: ENG 110 and completion of any 100 or 200 level CS course.
+Prerequisites: ENG 110 and completion of any 100 or 200 level CS course

 CS 270 -

 This course is a fun introduction to the different traditional and modern day approaches on database management using hands-on examples.
 Concepts of files, databases, data objects, and presentation of data in various formats are covered.
 Students learn the principles, techniques and tools needed to create a relational database application from scratch and apply them in a group project using open source tools such as MySQL and PHP.
 This course also familiarizes students with the technical hands-on knowledge of NoSQL databases using MongoDB and also explores the origins and characteristics that distinguish them from traditional relational database management systems.
-Cross-listed: None.
-Offered: No Information Provided.
-Prerequisite: CS 176 or CS 165 or CS 179, or consent of instructor.
+Prerequisites: CS 176 or CS 165 or CS 179, or consent of instructor

 CS 301 X -